samuelpowell/LibTOAST.jl/README.md

 # TOAST.jl

-TOAST.jl is a low-level inteface to the [TOAST++](https://github.com/toastpp/toastpp) library.
-Whilst TOAST++ is designed as an end-to-end solution for forward modeling and image reconstruction in Diffuse Optical Tomography (DOT), the TOAST.jl interface provides an interface to a subset of its underlying finite-elemenent, raster mapping, and regularisation functionality.
-DOT specific functionality is implemented in a seperate Julia package.
+TOAST.jl is a low-level interface to the [TOAST++](https://github.com/toastpp/toastpp) library.
+Whilst TOAST++ is designed as an end-to-end solution for forward modelling and image reconstruction in Diffuse Optical Tomography (DOT), the TOAST.jl interface provides an interface to a subset of its underlying finite-elemenent, raster mapping, and regularisation functionality.
+DOT specific functionality is implemented in a separate Julia package.

 TOAST.jl allows one to easily:

 1. solve second order partial differential equations in two- and three-dimensions using the (Galerkin) Finite Element Method;
-2. map functions between unstructured meshes and alternative bases (e.g. pixels, voxels) defined in a unfirom rasterisation;
+2. map functions between unstructured meshes and alternative bases (e.g. pixels, voxels) defined in a uniform rasterisation;
 3. evaluate the value and derivatives of a number of spatial regularisation functionals for functions in a raster.

 ## Compatibilty